Six keys to becoming an innovative employee

 Bottom line

-While innovation is often considered as the outcome of a stroke of genius, sometimes, innovation is triggered by considering a creative solution to a problem.
+While innovation is often considered the outcome of a stroke of genius, sometimes, innovation is triggered by considering a creative solution to a problem.
 So pay close attention to every facet of your work and consider what you can do to improve how you work and the outcome of your efforts.
 Be an innovative employee.

 How we help